Is keyword research important?

 You could lose a significant number of potential customers if you make a mistake here.
 It would be best to make your keywords more localized to improve the number of visitors to your website or store.

-Many people are using their native language or adding their current city or country when searching for something.
+Many people are using their native language or add their current city or country when searching for something.
 So instead of using simpler keywords like “pizza delivery”, “best web hosting company” or “free food delivery” you should spice things up a little.
 In this case, you can use “pizza delivery clarksville, tn” or “best web hosting company in ch” or “бесплатная доставка еды в санкт-петербурге”.

-Moreover, you should look out whether your potential customers use some kind of jargon or slang.
+Moreover, you should look out for whether your potential customers use some kind of jargon or slang.
 If they do, you should adapt your content to your target audience.

 For example, if you’re selling barbeque equipment, usually you’ll use some universal keywords such as “barbeque equipment”, “BBQ equipment”, “grilling tools”, etc. However, if you want to add an article for perfect grilled sausages, and your audience is in Australia, then besides keywords like “easy barbeque sausage recipes” or “perfect bbq sausages”, you should add keywords like “best queensland snag recipe “, “drowning aussie snags recipe”, “barbie snags”, etc. Because only there you can hear the phrase “Chuck some extra snags on the barbie!”, which in France, for instance, wouldn’t make any sense.